ThomasBizzell/BULB-docs/docs/Overview/What is BULB.md

 ---
 id: what
-title: What is BULB
+title: What is BULB?
 sidebar_position: 1
-slug: /what
+slug: /about
 ---

 ## Who is BULB?